-Below is some background on some of the key people and employees within B4RN’s core team.
-Many were involved from the very start as B4RN’s founding management team, and others have joined more recently bringing key skills into the organisation.
+Below is some background on our directors, Chief Executive Officer and Chief Operating Officer.
+Many were involved from the very start as B4RN’s founding management team.

-Chris, a Yorkshireman by birth, studied law at Oxford.
+Director, Chris Carr, is a Yorkshireman by birth and studied law at Oxford.
 He was Principal of St Martin’s College in Lancaster for ten years and the first Vice Chancellor of the University of Cumbria before retiring in 2009.
-He is a Deputy Lieutenant of Lancashire and chairs the Council of Blackburn Cathedral.
+He is a Deputy Lieutenant of Lancashire.

 Chris lives in Aughton and with Hilary championed the drive to bring B4RN to the village.
 Chris remains active in digging in the B4RN network beyond the boundaries of Aughton and joined the Management Committee of B4RN early in 2015.